sbeltran10/bcit-ssd-plasmatic/Readme.md

 ## 5. Styling Guide

 The styling of the functional components is handled by having one style file for each functional component file.
-These style files are located inside the src/styles folder and the name of each file is the same as the name of each component.
+These style files are located inside the src/styles folder and the name of each file is the same as the name of its corresponding component.

 [Back to top](#top)